RapidRiskAssessment/website/rapid_risk_assessment.md

   - Ensure no previous RRA exist; if it does, just enhance the current RRA document
   - Create a copy of the RRA template in the RRA Google Drive directory.
-    - Mozilla employees can make a copy of the template with this [redirect](https://public.us-west-2.infosec.mozilla.org/web-tools/redirect-to-new-RRA-doc.html)
-    - Everyone can view the [RRA template](https://docs.google.com/document/d/1QMRdBLlQYqbn5lMmrOIBwS55Yh9fIYNp4dO3-HMyiyk/edit)
   - Invite 1 or 2 members (product/service owners, lead engineers, etc.) related
     to the service with a bit of technical knowledge.
   - Ensure the invitees attempt to bring a data flow diagram and have an understanding of the data the service stores or